-My School-My Community empowers at-risk students to become agents of change within their school communities, through harnessing the power of media.
-Students discover the power of expression while affirming their own, unique voices and in doing so they help to shape solutions for the larger community.
-Through this process, students reengage with their school communities as well as develop academic, technical and personal skills, all of which are necessary for success in college and careers.
+My School My Community empowers at-risk students to become agents of change within their school communities through harnessing the power of media.
+Students discover the power of expression while affirming their own unique voices that helps shape solutions for their school community.
+Through this process, students also develop critical academic, technical, and personal skills that are necessary for success in college and their future careers.

 Potential Long Term Impact

-By developing students' sense of agency and self-determination, students will become strong, confident individuals that are more likely to share their valuable perspectives.
-And by reengaging students and supporting college and career readiness, the program enables future success.
+By developing students' sense of urgency and self-determination, students are likely to become strong, confident individuals who will share their valuable perspectives within the community.
+The program will support college and career readiness and improve future success among at-risk youth.
 The program's capacity-building approach offers students experience tackling issues in a collaborative, dynamic manner, with the goal of creating lasting change in their school communities.